uktrade/djangosaml2/docs/source/contents/setup.rst

   djangosaml2 will attempt to set the ``SameSite`` attribute of the SAML session cookie to ``None`` so that it can be used in cross-site requests, but this is only possible with Django 3.1 or higher.
 If you are experiencing issues with unsolicited requests or cookies not being sent (particularly when using the HTTP-POST binding), consider upgrading to Django 3.1 or higher.
+If you can't do that, configure "allow_unsolicited" to True in pySAML2 configuration.

 Authentication backend
 ======================